Hero image showing a color wheel with complementary colors highlighted.

 Monochromatic

-A monochromatic color scheme uses variations in the lightness and saturation of a single color.
-This approach yields a cohesive, soothing aesthetic often used in minimalist designs.
-It establishes mood and depth using shadow, tone, and highlight while maintaining color uniformity.
+A monochromatic color scheme uses variations in the lightness and saturation of a single color—just one color—and it’s an approach that makes for a cohesive, soothing aesthetic that often turns up in minimalist designs.
+It establishes mood and depth using shadow, tone, and highlight while it keeps color uniformity going strong.

 Monochromatic colors on a color wheel.